Playjasb2/Playjasb2/README.md

 ### Hi there, I'm Jasmeet 👋

-## I'm a recent grad looking for opportunities!
+## I'm a software developer eager to explore new opportunities!

 - 🔭 I’m currently working on a [Simple-C Compiler][compiler]
-- 🌱 I’m currently learning about OpenGL and SwiftUI 😃
+- 🌱 I’m currently learning about Spring Boot and SwiftUI 😃
-- 🥅 2020 Goals: Work on more projects and learn anything new or interesting
+- 🥅 2021 Goals: Strengthen my current skills and explore new opportunities
-- ⚡ Fun fact: I'm mainly a web developer who is also into systems programming
+- ⚡ Fun fact: Creating software

 ### Connect with me: